-As a former University of Birmingham student, I’d always appreciated, supported, and admired the work that the UNISON committee have been doing over the years on the campus.
-As such, seconds after I signed my contract I became a UNISON member, and within a few weeks I attended the first branch meeting.
-Since then, I have developed enormously, and worked with fantastic people who are all interested in making the campus a better place for everyone.
+During my previous studies at the University of Birmingham, I always appreciated, supported, and admired the work undertaken by the UNISON branch.
+As such, seconds after I signed first my substantial contract at UoB, I became a UNISON member.
+Within a few weeks I attended the first branch meeting, and since then I have had the pleasure of working closely with fantastic members who are all interested in making the campus a better place for everyone.
 Over the past few years, UNISON members’ collective strength has grown significantly, and we should be proud of our achievements.

-Being a member of a trade union is a must for every single worker on campus, and I emphasise that this includes casualised staff who work through Worklink, agency staff (i.e. Pertemps), staff in the outsourced ‘Edgbaston Hotel’, and everyone who works in the Guild of Students.
+Being a member of a trade union is a must for every single worker on campus, and I would like to emphasise that this includes students who work through Worklink, agency staff (i.e. Pertemps), staff in the outsourced ‘Edgbaston Hotel’, and everyone who works in the Guild of Students.